rajshah9914/HealthCare_DotSlash/README.md

 <table>

-### An automatic trained voice-enabled conversational chatbot with images and video support which does not allow you to feel absense of doctor, hosptial staff and management by solving your desired quests.
+### An automatic trained voice-enabled conversational chatbot with images and video support which does not allow you to feel absence of doctor, hospital staff and management by solving your desired quests.

 ## Abstract